History of IHeartRadio in Timeline

 2014: Clear Channel Rebrands as iHeartMedia

-In 2014, Clear Channel Communications rebranded itself as iHeartMedia, with iHeartRadio becoming the flagship brand.
+In 2014, Clear Channel Communications rebranded itself as iHeartMedia, making iHeartRadio the flagship brand of the company.

 2014: iHeartRadio Talk Rebranded to "Shows & Personalities"